salihmarangoz/system_tray_extensions/README.md

-# Extra: Lightbar for Stellaris 15
+## Extra: Lightbar for Stellaris 15

+Currently lightbar is not managed by this app.
+However you can add an animation to the lightbar.

 - Make sure `tuxedo_keyboard` is installed.